WHAT CREATIVITY LOOKS LIKE WHEN YOU HAVE CHILDREN

 Many would agree that one way to increase productivity in pursuing a creative passion is to get up early and work on that passion before doing anything else.

-I’ve tried this multiple times since becoming a parent.
-My hand flies to the side of my bed to turn the alarm off, I grab my dressing gown, and tiptoe downstairs to make a coffee.
-I open my laptop and start typing in my manuscript-
+I’ve tried this many times since becoming a parent.
+My hand flies to the side of my bed to turn the alarm off.
+I grab my dressing gown, and tiptoe downstairs to make a coffee.
+I open my laptop and start typing in my manuscript–

 “Muuuuuummmmyyyyyy!”

 I freeze, fingers hovering over the keyboard.
 Then I curse.
-Then I wait for the inevitable voice of the second brother (who of course was woken by the first), then gaze wistfully at my hot coffee, knowing it will have gone as cold as my keyboard by the time I’ve dealt with the boys.
+Then I gaze wistfully at my hot coffee, knowing it will have gone as cold as my keyboard by the time I’ve dealt with the boys.

 This happens every time I get up early to write.
-Not only do I not get any writing done, but I’m tired and miserable for the rest of the day because I got up stupidly early for no reason.
+Not only do I not get any writing done, but I’m tired and miserable for the rest of the day because I got up at stupid-o'clock for no reason.

 STAYING UP LATE TO WRITE

-The best strategy for each creative parent depends greatly on their delightful child and how much of an a-hole that child is (kidding.
-Sort of).
+The best strategy for each creative parent depends greatly on how much of an arsehole their delightful child is.
+Kidding (sort of).

 Generally, staying up late works better for me than getting up early.
 A benefit of having early-riser children is that they (usually) wear themselves out by bedtime.
 However, even this is no guarantee of uninterrupted writing time.

-If they don’t want to sleep then my angelic children will use any strategy they can to urinate all over my writing time (metaphorically and, in some cases, literally).
+If they don’t want to sleep then my angelic children will use any strategy they can to urinate all over my writing time; both metaphorically and – in some cases – literally.

 WRITING PLANS WRECKED

 I never know when or how it will happen, but as sure as the sun will rise tomorrow, multiple creative sessions will be t-boned by a sick or injured child.
-A few weeks ago my one year old projectile-vomited at 2am with no warning and I lost two working days because of it.
+A few months ago my four-year-old contracted three separate stomach bugs in a row, and I lost DAYS.
 A full day of solo childcare is exhausting.
-Doubly so when it’s unexpected and when your child is as grumpy as you are.
+Doubly so when it’s unexpected and you're up to your eyeballs in vomit.

 TECHNOLOGY IS IN CONSTANT DANGER

-I thought all was lost when my one-year-old managed to empty an entire cup of coffee over the top of my laptop.
-Luckily the lid was closed and my wonderful resilient computer lived to be beaten by toy hammers for another day.
+I thought all was lost when my (then) one-year-old managed to empty an entire cup of coffee over the top of my laptop.
+Luckily the lid was closed, and my wonderful resilient computer lived to be beaten by toy hammers for several more years.

 Yes, I keep multiple backups of my work!